'Anathematise those who teach new doctrines' – St Robert Bellarmine

 And indeed, the custom of the Church has always been that heretical bishops are deposed by councils of bishops or by the supreme pontiffs.
 From this, the second argument stands resolved.

 This is the end of St Robert Bellarmine’s text.
 What follows is an extensive commentary and application to the current crisis in the Church.
-It is available as an advanced preview post for members who choose to support us with a monthly or annual subscription.
+It was first available as an advanced preview post for members who choose to support us with a monthly or annual subscription.

 Our work takes a lot of time and energy.
 Please consider subscribing if you like it.